hackclub/hackclub/workshops/platformer/README.md

 }
 ```

-- Let's set the width of a ground sprite, so we know how many to lay across the canvas to fill it.
-I've decided to make it 50.
+Let's set the width of a ground sprite, so we know how many to lay across the canvas.
+I've decided to make each ground sprite have a width of 50 pixels.
 We can add this line right beneath our declaration of `groundSprites`:

 ```js
 var groundSprites;